huggingface/transformers/docs/source/installation.md

 conda install -c huggingface transformers
 ```

-TensorFlow, PyTorch or Flax should be installed from their respective conda channels.
+Follow the installation pages of TensorFlow, PyTorch or Flax to see how to install them with conda.

 ## Caching models